reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-2-config.md

 Then we call `addRequestInterceptorFirst()` method passing the interceptor object as an argument.
 This method adds the `interceptor` as the first request interceptor in the chain of interceptors.
 It also has a method `addRequestInterceptorLast()` to add the interceptor at the end.

-By adding the interceptor first, it ensures that the custom headers set by the `CustomHttpRequestInterceptor` will be included in all outgoing HTTP requests made by the HttpClient instance.
+Adding the interceptor first ensures that the custom headers set by the `CustomHttpRequestInterceptor` will be included in all outgoing HTTP requests made by the HttpClient instance.
 Finally, it calls the `build()` method to create the `CloseableHttpClient` instance with the configured request interceptor.

 ## Configuring Response Interceptors